Subfertility

 Lifestyle Changes

-Lifestyle changes can significantly improve the chances of conception for couples experiencing subfertility.
-Maintaining a healthy weight, quitting smoking, and reducing alcohol consumption are all crucial steps toward enhancing fertility.
-Regular exercise and a balanced diet can also play a significant role in increasing fertility.
-Managing stress and ensuring adequate sleep are equally important, as they can positively impact overall health and reproductive function.
+Lifestyle changes can make a big difference for couples with subfertility.
+Losing weight, stopping smoking and reducing alcohol are key to improving fertility.
+Exercise and a healthy diet can also help.
+Managing stress and getting enough sleep are important too as they impact overall health and reproductive function.

-Couples can also try fertility-focused intercourse, which involves timing intercourse to coincide with the fertile phase of the woman’s cycle.
-This method can increase the likelihood of conception.
-It’s essential to make these lifestyle changes in conjunction with medical treatment and under the guidance of a private gynaecologist or fertility specialist.
-Blood tests can check for underlying medical conditions affecting fertility, and an ultrasound scan can investigate the reproductive organs.
-In some cases, cancer treatment may be necessary to address underlying conditions impacting fertility.
-By combining lifestyle changes with medical treatment, couples can improve their chances of conception and overcome subfertility.
+Couples can also try fertility-focused intercourse which is timing sex to coincide with the fertile window of the woman’s cycle.
+This can increase chances of conception.
+Make these lifestyle changes with medical treatment and under the guidance of a private gynaecologist or fertility specialist.
+Blood tests can check for underlying medical conditions affecting fertility and a pelvic ultrasound can investigate the reproductive organs.
+In some cases cancer treatment may be needed to treat underlying conditions affecting fertility.
+By combining lifestyle changes with medical treatment couples can improve their chances of conception and overcome subfertility.

 Emotional and Psychological Support

-Subfertility doesn’t just affect the body — it affects relationships, emotions, and mental wellbeing.
-At Happiher, we approach care with compassion and offer referrals for fertility counselling or holistic therapies when needed.
-It is crucial to recognise when subfertility becomes serious subfertility, marked by prolonged periods of non-conception, which necessitates timely intervention and increases the urgency for couples to seek assisted reproductive technology.
+Subfertility affects not just the body but relationships, emotions and mental wellbeing.
+At Happiher we approach care with compassion and can refer for fertility counselling or holistic therapies when needed.
+Recognise when subfertility becomes serious subfertility marked by prolonged periods of non-conception which requires timely intervention and couples need to seek assisted reproductive technology sooner.

 Why Choose Happiher for Subfertility Support?

-If you’re looking for a private gynaecologist in London for fertility investigations, Happiher offers:
+Looking for a private gynaecologist in London for fertility investigations?
+Happiher offers:

 Full diagnostic workup for female subfertility